ryanreyd/eLibrary-mobile/README.md

 It can Download pdf for offline reading or read directly.
 It can search books title, author and year of publication.
 It can browse books by category.
-Has an option to scroll a pdf, either horizontal mode or vertical mode.
+Has an option to scroll while reading a pdf, either horizontal mode or vertical mode.

 #### note : I did not test it on ios.
 I only used physical android device in developing it.